(All Recipes have Gluten-Free Options)

-Duck breasts are a great midweek meal as they are so easy to cook – just brown in a frying pan to render the fat and then place in the oven for about 10 minutes!
-The raspberry sauce in this recipe is lovely, as it has a slightly sweet, tangy flavour which compliments the rich meat of the duck perfectly.
+Duck breasts are a great midweek meal as they are so easy to cook – just brown in a frying pan to render the fat and then place in the oven for about 8-10 minutes!
+The raspberry sauce in this recipe is lovely, as it has a slightly sweet, tangy flavour which complements the rich meat of the duck perfectly.
 I like to serve the duck breasts quite pink, so if you prefer them more well done cook for a little longer than I have specified in the recipe.
 For a really special meal serve this dish with Dauphinoise Potatoes, I also like to serve Tenderstem Broccoli as it cuts the sweetness.
-The sauce calls for crème de cassis, which is something that you may not have lying around the house, but it is something which will keep for a very, very long time in your cupboard; I’m sure like me you’ll make this recipe again plus having it in the house gives you the perfect excuse to make a Kir Royale cocktail (recipe here).
+The sauce calls for crème de cassis, which is something that you may not have lying around the house, but it is worth investing in, as it will keep for a very, very long time in your cupboard; I’m sure like me you’ll make this recipe again plus having it in the house gives you the perfect excuse to make a Kir Royale cocktail (recipe here).
 This duck recipe is also from my well used edition of ‘The Food of France’.

 4 duck breasts

 250ml red wine

 250g raspberries (defrosted if frozen)

 - Score the skin of the duck breasts, through the fat but not all the way through to the flesh.